Monumental Brass Society

 AND GODLY END GOD GRAVNT VS ALL TO FOLLOW

-John and his family have left relatively little mark other than the brass that memorialises him.
-Samuel, John’s eldest son acquired an interest in Cosgrave, Northamptonshire, where his desendants lived while his son John, after taking his BA at Magdalen College, received his MA from Trinity College, Cambridge and became rector of Calverton in Buckinghamshire in 1609 and of Herstmoncaux, Sussex in 1616.
-John was buried at Calvrton in 1640.
+John and his family have left relatively little mark beyond his brass.
+His eldest son Samuel acquired an interest in Cosgrave, Northamptonshire, where his descendants lived, while his son John, after taking his BA at Magdalen College, received his MA from Trinity College, Cambridge and became rector of Calverton in Buckinghamshire in 1609 and of Herstmonceux, Sussex in 1616.
+John was buried at Calverton in 1640.

 Copyright (text and photo): Jon Bayliss